dumbmatter/promise-worker-bi/README.md

 - Edge
 - iOS 8+
 - Android 4.4+

-Old browsers will need Map and Promise polyfills.

 There used to be automated tests in various browsers via [zuul](https://github.com/defunctzombie/zuul) and Sauce Labs, but it suffered bit rot and I could no longer get it to work consistently (PRs welcome!).
 Currently, `yarn test` uses [Karma](https://karma-runner.github.io/) to run tests in whatever versions of Chrome and Firefox you have installed.